Petal: Variations

 Petals can differ dramatically in different species.
 The number of petals in a flower may hold clues to a plant's classification.
 For example, flowers on eudicots (the largest group of dicots) most frequently have four or five petals while flowers on monocots have three or six petals, although there are many exceptions to this rule.

-The petal whorl or corolla may be either radially or bilaterally symmetrical (see Symmetry in biology and Floral symmetry).
+The petal whorl or corolla may be either radially or bilaterally symmetrical.
 If all of the petals are essentially identical in size and shape, the flower is said to be regular or actinomorphic (meaning "ray-formed").
 Many flowers are symmetrical in only one plane (i.e., symmetry is bilateral) and are termed irregular or zygomorphic (meaning "yoke-" or "pair-formed").
 In irregular flowers, other floral parts may be modified from the regular form, but the petals show the greatest deviation from radial symmetry.
 Examples of zygomorphic flowers may be seen in orchids and members of the pea family.

 In many plants of the aster family such as the sunflower, Helianthus annuus, the circumference of the flower head is composed of ray florets.
 Each ray floret is anatomically an individual flower with a single large petal.
-Florets in the center of the disc typically have no or very reduced petals.
-In some plants such as Narcissus the lower part of the petals or tepals are fused to form a floral cup (hypanthium) above the ovary, and from which the petals proper extend.
+Florets in the centre of the disc typically have no or very reduced petals.
+In some plants such as Narcissus, the lower part of the petals or tepals are fused to form a floral cup (hypanthium) above the ovary, and from which the petals proper extend.

-Petal often consists of two parts: the upper, broad part, similar to leaf blade, also called the blade and the lower part, narrow, similar to leaf petiole, called the claw, separated from each other at the limb.
-Claws are developed in petals of some flowers of the family Brassicaceae, such as Erysimum cheiri.
+A petal often consists of two parts: the upper broader part, similar to a leaf blade, also called the blade; and the lower narrower part, similar to a leaf petiole, called the claw, separated from each other at the limb.
+Claws are distinctly developed in petals of some flowers of the family Brassicaceae, such as Erysimum cheiri.

 The inception and further development of petals show a great variety of patterns.
-Petals of different species of plants vary greatly in color or color pattern, both in visible light and in ultraviolet.
+Petals of different species of plants vary greatly in colour or colour pattern, both in visible light and in ultraviolet.
 Such patterns often function as guides to pollinators and are variously known as nectar guides, pollen guides, and floral guides.